lerna-lite/lerna-lite/README.md

 - Automate the creation of new Versions (`independent` or fixed version) of all your workspace packages.
   - it will automatically Commit/Tag your new Version & create new GitHub/GitLab Release (when enabled).
 - Automate, when enabled, the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/).
-- Automate, when enabled, the repository Publishing of your new version(s) for all your packages (on NPM or others).
+- Automate, the repository Publishing of your new version(s) for all your packages (on NPM or other platforms).

 #### Other optional commands